sous-chefs/syslog_ng/README.md

 Generates a syslog-ng [source](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.19/administration-guide/50#TOPIC-1094654) configuration statement.

-A log statement can be combined as the last part of a set of `source`, `filter` and `destination` resources to create a complete log configuration with syslog-ng or can contain the source, filter and destination driver statements directly if they are to only used once.
+A log statement is the last part of a combination of `source`, `filter` and `destination` resources to create a completed log configuration with syslog-ng.
+Multiple source, filter and destination elements can be passed to the resource as a String Array.

-Multiple source, filter and destination elements can be passed as a String Array.
+*The resource does not presently support embedded log statements, this will be added as a future development.*

 ##### Example